Ladybugs Vs. Japanese Beetles: What You Need To Know

 There are many “ladybugs” but only one “Japanese Beetle”

-The term “ladybug” is often applied to any small insect with a brightly colored, dome shaped back made up of shiny, hardened wing sheaths that meet in a line down the center.
-Also known as “ladybirds” and “lady beetles”, there are more 5,000 species of ladybugs worldwide, with approximately 480 here in the United States.
+People apply the informal term “ladybug” to many small insects that share the basic “beetle” body type.
+This includes those animals with brightly colored, dome-shaped backs whose wing sheaths meet in the center of their backs.
+Also known as “ladybirds” and “lady beetles”, more than 5,000 species of ladybugs live worldwide.
+Approximately 480 of those species live here in the United States.

-In contrast, “Japanese Beetle” refers to a specific species, at least here in the United States.
-The insect’s scientific name is Popillia japonica and it is one of more than 30,000 worldwide species classified within Family Scarabaeidae.
+In contrast, “Japanese Beetle” refers to a single, specific species, at least here in the United States.
+The insect’s scientific name is Popillia japonica.
+While classified within family Scarabaeidae along with more than 30,000 of its beetle cousins, the informal name “Japanese Beetle” applies to no other insect.

 Ladybug larvae are carnivores; Japanese Beetle larvae are herbivores

-All ladybug larvae are carnivores, and pretty fearsome ones at that.
-(Cranshaw and Shetlar 2017) An encounter with a ladybug larva means big trouble if you are a spider mite, caterpillar, grub or even another ladybug larva.
+All ladybug larvae are carnivores, and pretty fearsome ones at that (Cranshaw and Shetlar 2017).
+An encounter with ladybug larvae means big trouble for any smaller animal.
+Prey includes spider mites, caterpillars, grubs, and even other ladybug larvae.

 These creatures actively crawl around on plants and attack any prey they can find.
-Some species of ladybug larvae prefer certain prey species but for the most part, they don’t pick and choose between prey species very often.
-A ladybug larva might prefer to eat spider mites and go on the hunt for some, but if it encounters a caterpillar on the way, it will attack.
+Some species of ladybug larvae prefer certain prey species.
+But for the most part, they don’t pick and choose between prey species very often.
+Ladybug larvae hunt opportunistically.
+They attack any creature they can safely overcome.

-Ladybug larvae need to take in a lot of energy to develop through the larval stage and metamorphose into the adult ladybug form; ladybugs eat more insect prey as larvae than as adults (Cranshaw and Shetlar 2017) and will consume any prey too weak to fend them off.
+Ladybug larvae must consume a lot of energy to develop through the larval stage and metamorphose into the adult ladybug form.
+In fact, ladybugs eat more insect prey as larvae than as adults (Cranshaw and Shetlar 2017).
+They consume any prey too weak to fend them off.

 On the other hand, Japanese Beetle larvae live differently in every way.